redallen/patternfly-scripts/github/patternfly/patternfly-react/pull_requests/pretty-notes.md

 - **WizardNavItem**: Renamed prop `text` to `content`.
 The type of the prop has been changed to React.ReactNode to allow for flexibility. [(#4063)](https://github.com/patternfly/patternfly-react/pull/4063)

 ### React charts
+- Updated Victory to package versions to 34.x. [(#3974)](https://github.com/patternfly/patternfly-react/pull/3974)
+- Removed the `@types/victory` dependency and updated the PatternFly charts to use the types introduced with Victory 34.x. [(#4138)](https://github.com/patternfly/patternfly-react/pull/4138)
+- Updated label prop types to sync with Victory 34.x. [(#4152)](https://github.com/patternfly/patternfly-react/pull/4152)
 - Use `containerComponent={<VictoryZoomComponent />}` with Chart instead of `allowZoom`. [(#4278)](https://github.com/patternfly/patternfly-react/pull/4278)
 - Use `containerComponent={<VictoryZoomComponent />}` with ChartGroup instead of `allowZoom`. [(#4278)](https://github.com/patternfly/patternfly-react/pull/4278)